Biological Sciences Postings

 - prepared a PDF of your CV ~3MB maximum size.
 We prefer you name the file LastName_FirstNamel.pdf e.g. Lee_Jason.pdf;

-- prepared a PDF of relevant undergraduate and graduate transcript(s);
+- prepared a PDF that combines relevant undergraduate and graduate transcript(s) in a single document;

 - your SFU ID (student) number (if applicable);